data-talks-sydney/integration_S3_bucket_and_snowpipe/README.md

-# Configure Cloud Storage S3 and Permissions
+# Integration between Snowflake and an S3 Bucket through Snowpipe

 The integration between Snowflake and an S3 bucket using Snowpipe is a way to automatically and continuously load data from AWS cloud storage into the Snowflake database.
 Snowpipe utilizes S3 event notifications to trigger the data loading process in micro-batches, eliminating the need to schedule or manually execute COPY commands.
 To set up this integration, follow these steps:

+## Configure Cloud Storage S3 and Permissions

-## Create AWS S3 Bucket
+### Create AWS S3 Bucket

 1. Sign in to the AWS Management Console and open the Amazon S3 console.
 2. In the left navigation pane, choose **Buckets** and than choose **Create bucket**.